Understanding and configuring a Dynamic MPD¶

 MPD@timeShiftBufferDepth is signals the length of the DVR window (i.e., how much a client can scrub back, to start playback at an earlier point in the stream).
 This length is specified with the --dvr_window_length.

-MPD@minimumBufferTime prescribes how much buffer a client should keep under
+MPD@minimumBufferTime prescribes how many seconds of buffer a client should keep to avoid

 --mpd.min_buffer_time.
 It is set to 10 seconds by default.